jimlunsford/microblog-stream/readme.txt

 == Changelog ==

+= 1.0.4 =

+* Added theme tags to the stylesheet header for the WordPress.org theme directory
+* Added a `languages` directory and marked the theme as translation ready
+* Synced documentation and metadata for the 1.0.4 release

 = 1.0.3 =

-* Added a dedicated comments.php template to replace the deprecated core fallback
+* Added a dedicated `comments.php` template to replace the deprecated core fallback
 * Added skip link and screen reader utility classes for basic accessibility support
-* Underlined links in post content and comments, and improved keyboard focus states
+* Underlined links in post content and comments and improved keyboard focus states
 * Localized JavaScript strings for the “Load more” button
 * Localized the “time ago” timestamp string
 * Updated theme headers for WordPress.org theme requirements